joncampbell123/dosbox-x/INSTALL.md

 Linux Packages (RPM)
 --------------------

-RPM packages are officially released for the Linux operating system (64-bit, with X11), specifically for CentOS 7 ("el7") and CentOS 8 ("el8") platforms.
+RPM packages are officially released for the Linux operating system (64-bit, with X11), specifically for CentOS 7 / RHEL 7 ("el7") and CentOS 8 / RHEL 8 ("el8") platforms.
 In the case of DOSBox-X version 0.83.2, they correspond to the following:

 * dosbox-x-0.83.2-0.el7.x86_64.rpm
 * dosbox-x-0.83.2-0.el8.x86_64.rpm